 How to pick the right project management methodology

-All the talk above shows us that it is clearer than ever that some methodologies are better suited for specific projects and contexts.
+Thus, it is clear that there is no one-size-fits-all project management methodology.
 An Agile approach may not work well for a large-scale facility development project, nor would a traditional waterfall approach work well for a competitive software project needing constant updates.

 We’ve made a list of the five steps to take when selecting your project management methodology.